How to Write a Statement of Purpose in 2026

 Weak opening: "I have always been fascinated by computer science and wish to pursue my graduate studies at your esteemed university."

-Strong opening (STEM example): “During my third year at the University of Mumbai, I spent six weeks debugging a neural network that predicted monsoon patterns with 12% lower error than existing models — only to discover the improvement vanished on out-of-distribution data.
+Strong opening (STEM): "During my third year at the University of Mumbai, I spent six weeks debugging a neural network that predicted monsoon patterns with 12% lower error than existing models — only to discover the improvement vanished on out-of-distribution data.
 That failure taught me more about generalization than any coursework.
-I want to spend the next five years understanding why.”
+I want to spend the next five years understanding why."

 Paragraph 2: Academic Background (80–120 words)

-Example: “My Bachelor’s in Economics at Charles University in Prague included a semester studying labour market transitions in post-industrial regions.
+Example: "My Bachelor's in Economics at Charles University in Prague included a semester studying labour market transitions in post-industrial regions.
 Under Professor Novak, I analyzed 15 years of regional employment data using panel regression models, finding that retraining subsidies increased re-employment rates by 18% only when paired with childcare provision.
-This question — why social policies succeed or fail at the local level — is what drives my application to your Public Policy master’s programme.”
+That question — why social policies succeed or fail at the local level — is what drives my application to your Public Policy master's programme."

 Paragraph 3: Research or Professional Experience (100–150 words)

-Example (research): “During my year as a research assistant at the Max Planck Institute for Demographic Research, I processed census microdata for 11 European countries to study how mortality rates correlate with housing instability.
-My contribution to Professor Fischer’s paper — published in Population Studies in 2025 — involved cleaning a 4-million-record dataset and running survival analysis models in R. This experience confirmed that I want to focus on quantitative demography at the doctoral level.”
+Example (research): "During my year as a research assistant at the Max Planck Institute for Demographic Research, I processed census microdata for 11 European countries to study how mortality rates correlate with housing instability.
+My contribution to Professor Fischer's paper — published in Population Studies in 2025 — involved cleaning a 4-million-record dataset and running survival analysis models in R. This confirmed that I want to focus on quantitative demography at the doctoral level."

 Paragraph 4: Career Goals (80–120 words)